vipinpv85/DPDK_SURICATA-4_1_1/README.md

 # DPDK_SURICATA-4_1_1

-Planning to merge ACL from 3.0 with dpdk 19.11.
+porting ACL from 3.0 - work in progress

 ## Motivation